 21. Dual Console Boats

-Between the dining area at the bow and the access passage is a passage.
-You’ll find the steering wheel on the right, while you’ll find a conventional passenger seat on the left.
+A passage is between the dining area at the bow and the access passage.
+On the right is the steering wheel, and on the left is a conventional passenger seat.

-In addition, most fishers, skiers, and casual boaters favor this boat model because of its adaptability.
+In addition, most fishers, skiers, and casual boaters favor this model because of its adaptability.

 Because it is substantially larger than a center console boat, it provides better maneuverability, comfort, storage capacity, and seating.

-It offers more relaxation and pleasure of day cruising for casual sunny days on the water.
+It offers more relaxation and pleasure than a day cruising on casual sunny days on the water.

 It also boasts a carpet-free fiberglass deck with an exterior drain that is simple to maintain.